greenmg2003/osu-mg-reload/README.md

 #                          ~ Mg's team in the skin - List of people ~

-### Couple 1 - Main: (In Combo Burst 5 - New, in ranking panel of both 4.1.2 + 4.2.1 and in song selection interface of version 4.1.x)
+### Couple 1 - Main: (In Combo Burst 5, in ranking panel of both 4.1.2 + 4.2.1 and in song selection interface of version 4.1.x)

 + Alpha Green Mg (project leader) (In EZ, NF, Relax mode, section-pass/fail, and in catch! section)

 + Lithia (In HR, NF, Relax mode, and in taiko! section)

-### Couple 2 - Main: (In Combo Burst 1 - New, in ranking panel of both 4.1.2 + 4.2.1 and in song selection interface of version 4.2.x + 5.0.x)
+### Couple 2 - Main: (In Combo Burst 1, in ranking panel of both 4.1.2 + 4.2.1 and in song selection interface of version 4.2.x + 5.0.x)

 + Hikari Maguneshiumu (Another character of owner) (In Co-op mode)